blantium/bolojs/README.md

 # bolojs
-NodeJS version of the classic Bolo / Winbolo.
+NodeJS version of the classic Bolo / Winbolo tank game.